Blendify/blender-manual/blender_docs/manual/troubleshooting/recover.rst

 Recover Auto Save
    :menuselection:`File --> Recover Auto Save...` allows you to open the Auto Saved file.
-   After loading the Auto Saved version, you may save it over the current file in your working directory as a normal ``.blend`` file.
+   After loading the Auto Saved version, you may save it over the current file in your working directory as a normal blend-file.

 .. important::